gitQiang/MICRFnew/README.md

 DAWN: a network method based on hidden Markov random field model to label risk genes based on neighbor information.
 It is got under authors' request.
 Origin DAWN contains several bugs to generate NAN results, we fixed them based on minimum changes rule to eliminate NAN and avoid exiting by any exception.

 MAGI: based on a combinatorial optimization algorithm which simultaneously integrated PPIs and gene expression data to discover modules enriched for de novo mutations.
+It is available at http://eichlerlab.gs.washington.edu/MAGI/.

 #Useful R functions
 Dependences packages:

-R packages: WGCNA for building co-expression modules; igraph for network edge betweenness centrality
+R packages: WGCNA for building co-expression modules; igraph for network edge betweenness centrality.

-DDD_denovo_mutations.R: collected DDD de novo mutation lists
+DDD_denovo_mutations.R: collected DDD de novo mutation lists.

 coexp.R: build co-expression networks: CORR and CoEXP.
 They are built based on BrainSpan Microarray expression data.